freealise/fretboard/README.md

 clothes pegs on pin tuners for indication
 bamboo wood sources
 polyphonic apache fiddle ?
+pickup / sustainer (https://www.instructables.com/Infinite-Guitar-Sustainer/, or order thin pickups from the US ?)

 ### Variant:
 ends of strings go through a tube at the bottom like cello end pin, with pitch pedals for each string (aligned to both sides of feet and knees)